ovesco/diosaur/README.md

 - As constructor parameter, where it is guaranteed to be available within the constructor

 ### Injecting parameters
-Denovis allows you to register and inject parameters within your services.
+Diosaur allows you to register and inject parameters within your services.
 Just like Service injection, parameter injection works using the `@Parameter` decorator.
 ```typescript
 @Service()